Last Updated on 09/16/2020 by FilipiKnow

 Requirements vary per profession so before starting the online renewal application, make sure that you have all the requirements needed to renew your license.
 One of the most important requirements is your earned CPD units.

 If you already have an account, go to the “Sign In” section of the homepage of the PRC – LERIS website.
-Enter your login details and then click the “Sign In” button to proceed with the renewal application.
+Enter your login details, verify your identity by marking the box that says “I’m not a robot”, and then click the “Sign In” button to proceed with the renewal application.

 It should be noted that if you have previously created an account with the old PRC website (prc-online.com), you have to create a new one again since your login details will no longer work on PRC’s new website.